Humans-of-Julia/BibInternal.jl/README.md

 This package provides an internal format to translate from/to other bibliographic formating.

+All entries depend of an abstract supertype `AbstractEntry`.
+One generic entry `GenericEntry` is available to make entries without any specific rules.

-The current entries follow the BibTeX format (cf 'bibtex.jl'). *Required* and *optional* BibTeX fields are checked by the cons
+Currently, only one set of entries following the BibTeX rules is available. *Required* and *optional* BibTeX fields are checked by the constructor.

 Pull Requests to add more entries (or update the BibTeX rules) are welcome.